Strategic Planning: From Reacting to Leading

 What's unique about Libby's approach is its simplicity.
 "When I was preparing for this conversation, I looked at a bunch of different strategic frameworks and got super overwhelmed," she admitted.
 "I worried my process was too simple."

-After years of rapid growth, Libby's startup hit a crisis point.
-Their platform was crashing regularly, frustrating both customers and the team.
+• After years of rapid growth, Libby's startup hit a crisis point.
+Their software platform was crashing regularly, frustrating both customers and the team.
+Despite it being May – not typical planning season – Libby gathered her team.
+"I said, 'We just survived a crisis.
+Our year starts now.'"

-"Our new CTO was clear – we needed a complete front-end rewrite and database restructure," Libby explained.
-"But this meant sacrificing all new feature development for a year."
+Libby knew that the strategic plan her company needed would not be the plan everyone in the business wanted.
+"Our new CTO was clear with me before our strategic planning meeting – we needed a complete front-end rewrite and database restructure," Libby explained.
+"This meant sacrificing all new feature development for a year."
+Sales wanted new features, major clients expected custom development, and different teams had their own urgent needs.

+Through her structured process, the team realigned on values, clarified their focus and market, and created a motivating 10-year vision.
 “At the end of Day 1 I thought to myself, ‘This is too easy.
-We’ve got to be missing something.”
+We’ve got to be missing something.

-“The Focus meeting was the key to success.
+“The Focus meeting on Day 1 was the key to success.
 We got into our mess because we tried to be all things to all people.
 The session was designed perfectly to get everyone to agree that we needed to focus on what made us successful – a product that makes life easier and amazing customer relationships – if we wanted to reduce the chaos we’d come to dread.”

 Within a year, they resolved their tech debt, reduced hosting costs by 80%, positioned Whetstone to scale to 100,000 more users, and doubled revenue – all with zero customer or employee churn related to our tough choices."

-Libby recommends completing strategic planning in 2-3 intensive days rather than spreading it across weeks or months.
+• Libby recommends completing strategic planning in 2-3 intensive days rather than spreading it across weeks or months.

 "When you spread it out, whatever happens between day one and day two can completely disrupt your thinking," she explained.
 "You forget what you talked about, or new crises pop up that render everything you’d previously discussed moot."